-First, chop all your veggies: 1 green pepper, 2 carrots, 2 stalks of celery and 1 onion.
+First, chop all your veggies: 1 green pepper, 2 carrots, 2 stalks of celery, and 1 onion.

 Next, make the sauce.
 Combine the pineapple juice from the can, water, vinegar, brown sugar, ginger and cornstarch.
-Stir until it’s combined.
+Stir until combined.

 Cut the chicken into cubes, saute it in olive oil over medium high heat until cooked through.
-Add in your vegetables and continue to saute until they are al dente.
-(Al dente means firm to the bite.
+Add in your vegetables and continue to sauté until they are al dente.
+Al dente means firm to the bite.
 This is in between mushy, overcooked and hard, undercooked.

 Serve over rice and garnish with pineapple chunks.
 Enjoy!